CERT-Polska/drakvuf-sandbox/README.md

 * ✔️ KVM - works, however it is considered experimental.
 If you experience any bugs, please report them to us for further investigation.
 * ❌ AWS, GCP, Azure - due to lack of exposed CPU features, hosting DRAKVUF Sandbox in the cloud is **not** supported (although it might change in the future).
 * ❌ Hyper-V - doesn't work.

-## Installation
-[Here](https://github.com/CERT-Polska/drakvuf-sandbox/releases) you can find the latest releases.

-See the docs for the [installation guide](https://drakvuf-sandbox.readthedocs.io/en/latest/usage/getting_started.html).

 ## Maintainers/authors